DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 Quota and Watermark Sample Application
 ======================================

-The Quota and Watermark sample application is a simple example of packet processing using Intel® Data Plane Development Kit (Intel® DPDK) that showcases the use of a quota as the maximum number of packets enqueue/dequeue at a time and low and high watermarks to signal low and high ring usage respectively.
+The Quota and Watermark sample application is a simple example of packet processing using Data Plane Development Kit (DPDK) that showcases the use of a quota as the maximum number of packets enqueue/dequeue at a time and low and high watermarks to signal low and high ring usage respectively.